cloudflare/cloudflare-docs/content/kv/learning/kv-performance-optimizations.md

 By merging into a "super" KV entry, infrequently accessed keys are kept in the cache.

-**Cons**: Size of the resultant value can easily push your worker out of it's memory limits.
-Safely updating the value requires a [locking mechanism](#concurrent-writers) of some kind.
+**Cons**: Size of the resultant value can push your worker out of its memory limits.
+Safely updating the value requires a [locking mechanism](#concurrent-writers).

 #### Store in metadata and shared prefix

 If you do not want to [merge into a single KV entry](/kv/learning/kv-performance-optimizations/#merge-into-a-super-kv-entry) and your associated values fit within the [metadata limit](/workers/platform/limits/#kv-limits), store the values within the metadata instead of the body.
 If you name the keys with a shared unique prefix, your list operation will contain the value letting you bulk read multiple keys at once through a single, cacheable list operation.

 {{<Aside type="note" header="List performance note">}}
 List operations are not "write aware".
-This means that while they are subject to tiering, they only stay cached for up to one minute past when it was last read, even at upper tiers.
-By comparison, get operations are cached at the upper tiers for a service managed duration that is always longer than your cacheTTL.Additionally, the cacheTTL lets you extend the duration of a single key lookup at the data center closest to the request.
+While list operations are subject to tiering, they only stay cached for up to one minute past when it was last read, even at upper tiers.
+By comparison, get operations are cached at the upper tiers for a service managed duration that is always longer than your cacheTTL.
+The cacheTTL lets you extend the duration of a single key lookup at the data center closest to the request.
 {{</Aside>}}

 List operations are only ever cached for 1 minute.
 They are still subject to [tiered caching](https://blog.cloudflare.com/faster-workers-kv-architecture#a-new-horizontally-scaled-tiered-cache).
-Therefore, requests within the region and globally are amortized to keep the asset closer to your request.
-However, you still need to be reading the value about once every 30s to make sure it's always present within Cloudflare's caches.
+Requests within the region and globally are amortized to keep the asset closer to your request.
+However, you still need to be reading the value about once every 30 seconds to make sure it is always present within Cloudflare's caches.

 ## Batch reading multiple keys